13 Benefits of the Marimo Moss Ball

 4. Harbors a Good Amount of Beneficial Bacteria

-While gravel and filter media is the most valuable seeding items for a new tank, the Marimo moss ball, like many plants, has colonized beneficial bacteria on its surfaces, and can make for great seeding material.
-I wouldn’t put one in a filter (in fear of hurting the moss ball) but they can help with the nitrogen cycle.
+While gravel and filter media are the most valuable seeding items for a new tank, the Marimo moss ball, like many plants, has colonized beneficial bacteria on its surfaces and can make for great seeding material.
+I wouldn’t put one in a filter (for fear of hurting the moss ball), but they can help with the nitrogen cycle.

 5. Requires Almost Zero Maintenance